mediacms-io/mediacms/docs/admins_docs.md

 or if you have set the ADMIN_PASSWORD variable on docker-compose file you have used (example `docker-compose.yaml`), that variable will be set as the admin user's password

-`Note`: if you want to use the automatic transcriptions, run `docker-compose -f docker-compose.yaml -f docker-compose.full.yaml up` instead, as this is using a separate image.
+`Note`: if you want to use the automatic transcriptions, you have to do one of the following:
+* either use the docker-compose.full.yaml, so in this case run `docker-compose -f docker-compose.yaml -f docker-compose.full.yaml up`
+* or edit the docker-compose.yaml file and set the image for the celery_worker service as mediacms/mediacms:full instead of mediacms/mediacms:latest

 ### Update